thycotic/alm-docs/index.md

 Thycotic created this collection of short-form technical materials to quickly and directly connect you with answers to your ALM questions.
 We aim to conserve your time by applying brevity and focus at every turn.

 * When you have a specific topic in mind, the search tool at upper right will be your quickest path to relevant articles.
-* For browsing, the Navigation Panel (menus at left) pulls together information supporting a solid grounding in Account Lifecycle Manager.
+* For browsing, the Navigation Panel (menus at left) pulls together articles giving a solid grounding in Account Lifecycle Manager.

 [Overview](./alm-overview/) defines the Account Lifecycle Manager service in broad terms.
 It describes ALM as typically used and illustrates the service architecture.